 Do you know how significant Springfield, Missouri is?
 The town was established in 1838, and since 1992, has been considered the official birthplace of the magnificent Mother Road, Route 66.

-Come to visit the ‘heart’ of the Ozarks Mountains and feel the unique mix of amenities typical for a big city and warm hospitality of charming, small town.
+Come to visit the ‘heart’ of the Ozarks Mountains and feel the unique mix of amenities typical for a big city and the warm hospitality of a charming, small town.